The Music Building

 Coming Back Together

 Throughout history music has led us through our biggest challenges and our greatest victories.
-It has connected us more deeply—with ourselves and with each other.
+It has connected us—with ourselves and with each other.
 It has inspired us and reminded us of who we really are.Today our world is experiencing unprecedented stress, division, and anxiety.We need the healing, connective power of music now more than ever before.

-Over the past year, The Music Building has existed as a community of local music-creators—songwriters, composers, and interpreters—meeting each month for community and art-sharing.Each time, the artists are asked this question: what do you need?The top three answers:
+The Music Building started as a community of local Music Artists—songwriters, composers, and creators—meeting each month for community and sharing.At every gathering, the artists are asked: as an artist, what do you need?The top three answers:

 1. Community